TheGaBr0/PlayTimeManager/Tutorials/join_streak_rewards.md

 The system includes robust streak reset mechanisms:

 ### 🔃 Automatic Reset by Missed Joins
-You can enable automatic resets if a player misses a set number of days:
+You can enable automatic resets if a player misses a set number of times:

 ```yaml
 reset-joinstreak: